 Compromises to cut costs are present but appear in places that don’t affect the print quality or experience too much, namely a plastic heavy print head casing.

-Finicky software wrangling and the absence of tuned slicer profiles detract from the worry-free printing promised by Anycubic.
+Finicky software wrangling and the absence of tuned slicer profiles detract from the worry-free printing promised by the best Anycubic 3D printers.
 Still, the Kobra delivers enough top-flight features for the price that we’ll excuse these.

 It removes much of the initial setup and tedious leg work with automatic mesh bed leveling, the same ultra-adhesive PEI-coated magnetic bed as the Kobra, a dual-gear extruder, and a Volcano-style hot end.
 In action, this means no first-layer woes, easy setup, and excellent value for the money.

 It also has an above-average 260 x 245 x 245 mm build volume to tackle larger projects and print-in-place parts.